How To Prepare Your Online Store For The Holidays

-We’re already well into October, and grocery stores everywhere are preparing to replace their aisles of Halloween candy with ornaments, candy canes, and cheaply made stockings.
+We’re already well into the holiday season, and grocery stores everywhere are preparing to replace their aisles of Halloween candy with ornaments, candy canes, and cheaply made stockings.
 Yuletide is almost here, and if you haven’t yet begun, it’s time to start preparing.

-It’s no secret that this is an important time for many merchants, including online sellers.
-According to a study by RJ Metrics, the holiday season is the largest period of revenue for online stores, with November and December driving 30% more revenue than non-holiday months.
-Last year saw the largest increase in holiday ecommerce sales over the previous year since 2011, and 2018 is predicted to achieve a similar increase (see the chart from Statista below).
+It’s no secret that this is an important time for many merchants.
+According to the National Retail Federation, the holiday season is the largest period of revenue for retail, with November and December generating between 20%-30% of a seller’s annual revenue.
+What’s more, online holiday retail is a growing market.
+Last year saw a significant increase in holiday eCommerce sales over the previous year, and 2019 is predicted to achieve a similar increase (see the chart from Statista below).

 Table of Contents